Dhanumaalayan/Sales-Analysis/README.md

 Atliq Hardware Sales_Insight Using MySQL and Power BI

 Data Analysis using MySQL
 Completed the Data discovery and then used mySQL for data analysis.
-SQL database dump is in db_dump.sql file above.
-Download db_dump.sql file to your local computer.

 Importing Data to MySQL workbench.
 Analysis of data by looking into different tables and reflecting garbage values.